wesc/essays/essays/school.rst

 PS 38, 32, and 230 are G&T schools.
 Josie took the test a few weekends ago, and I asked her if she had fun and wanted to go back another weekend.
 She said yes, so I suppose that's a good sign.
-These schools are pretty decent and in the case of 38 and 32 show a lot of promise.
-But as in all G&T and privileged access (private schools), there's an uneasy ethnic / socioeconomic divide.
+These schools are pretty decent.
+230 is already a highly sought after school, and 38 and 32 are catching up.
+But as in all G&T, there's an uneasy ethnic / socioeconomic divide.
 It's easy to tell when you walk into a PS 38 classroom if it's G&T. I have not yet seen 230, but I've heard the integration is much better there.

 We are not fans of our zoned school, PS 261.
 While it has a very distinctive progressive core and administration, it's plagued with